rses-dl-course/rses-dl-course.github.io/slides/02_neural_networks.md

 1. Forward propagation - Pass in data from sample
 1. Calculate loss - compare prediction with target
 1. Back propagation - find gradients for each weight and bias
-1. Repeat with different sample
+1. Repeat for all samples
 1. Average gradients of weights and bias then update <!-- .element: class="fragment" -->
+1. Start again from 1 <!-- .element: class="fragment" -->
 ---

 ## Stochastic gradient descent